ddev/ddev/docs/users/cli-usage.md

 Database name:	db
 Host:         	db
 Port:         	3306
-To connect to mysql from your host machine, use port 32894 on 127.0.0.1 For example: mysql --host 127.0.0.1 --port 32894
+To connect to mysql from your host machine, use port 32768 on 127.0.0.1.
+For example: mysql --host=127.0.0.1 --port=32768 --user=db --password=db --database=db

 Other Services
 --------------
 MailHog:   	http://drupal8.ddev.local:8025
 phpMyAdmin:	http://drupal8.ddev.local:8036

+DDEV ROUTER STATUS: healthy
 ```

-## Importing assets for an existing site
+## Importing assets for an existing project

-An important aspect of local web development is the ability to have a precise recreation of the site you are working on locally, including up-to-date database contents and static assets such as uploaded images and files. ddev provides functionality to help with importing assets to your local environment with two commands.
+An important aspect of local web development is the ability to have a precise recreation of the project you are working on locally, including up-to-date database contents and static assets such as uploaded images and files. ddev provides functionality to help with importing assets to your local environment with two commands.

 ### Importing a database

-The `ddev import-db` command is provided for importing the MySQL database for a site.
+The `ddev import-db` command is provided for importing the MySQL database for a project.
 Running this command will provide a prompt for you to specify the location of your database import.

 ```
 ➜  ddev import-db